CaseLinguist/caselinguist.com/_posts/2019-06-19-cost-effective-spot-submissions.md

 There are different ways of going about putting a website together.
-1. doing everything perfectly from the start
+1. doing everything perfectly from the start (less realistic)
 2. adding features to your web properties (more common)

 There are major considerations in integrating translations.